 If you are from another Canadian province, you must apply for assistance from your home province.
-Access to the various provincial government application forms can be found at the U of T Admissions and Awards website.
+Access to the various provincial government application forms can be found at the U of T Financial Aid website.

 Information specific to Quebec residents

 Residents of the Province of Quebec who undertake medical studies in Ontario are not eligible for student loans issued by the Quebec government.

 To qualify for grant assistance from the Faculty of Medicine, Quebec residents enrolled in the MD Program must complete a University of Toronto Advance Planning for Students UTAPS application.
 A link to the online application will be sent to non-Ontario loan recipients in late summer/early fall.

 Quebec residents are also eligible to submit applications for assistance under the Faculty of Medicine MD Admission Bursary and Enhanced Bursary programs.
 Please e-mail us for further information and to discuss your personal circumstances.